curvedmark/unindent/README.md

 * `code` - A string of code.
 * `opts` - An optional object literal support these options:
-  * `tabSize` - A number.
+  * `tabSize` - Number.
 If specified, the starting tabs of each line will be convert to spaces.
+  * `trim` - Boolean.
+Whether the unindented code should be trimed.